Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Findings

 The cross-coupling model, in which geometry and matter are directly coupled via a $Q\mathcal{T}$ interaction term, introduces new features of non-equilibrium thermodynamics.
 In this framework, the rate of entropy production was governed not only by the Hubble parameter's evolution, $H$, but also by an explicit functional dependence on the universe's matter-energy composition.
 We found that the GSLT could still hold, however, the sign and strength of the coupling parameter $\gamma$ played a decisive role.
-This highlights the delicate balance inherent in interaction-type models, which is especially significant as they embody genuine exchanges between the geometric and matter sectors.

-Collectively, these findings lead to several overarching conclusions.
-First, linear and mildly nonlinear $f(Q,\mathcal{T})$ models are generally thermodynamically viable, in agreement with earlier findings for $f(R,\mathcal{T})$ and $f(T)$ gravity.
-Second, strong nonlinearities, whether arising from geometric terms or matter contributions—tend to constrain the permissible parameter space, indicating that thermodynamic consistency naturally serves as a guiding criterion for model construction.
-Third, interaction-type couplings offer considerable potential but require careful handling, as inappropriate tuning can readily lead to violations of entropy growth.
-Thus, the GSLT serves as a universal criterion that cuts across different classes of modified gravity theories, narrowing the field of viable models.
+This shows that interaction-type models need a careful balance.
+In these models, matter and geometry exchange energy.
+So, the system becomes more sensitive.